theognis1002/quote-of-the-day/README.md

 # Quote of the Day API

-A simple REST API service that provides inspirational quotes.
+A simple REST API service that provides AI-generated inspirational quotes.
 Built with Go, Docker, and modern DevOps practices.

 ## Technologies Used

 - Go (Golang)
 - Docker & Docker Compose
+- OpenAI GPT API
 - Make (for simplified commands)

 ## Requirements